probeiuscorp/fslc-presentations/functional-programming/slides.md

 * we haven't yet decided if we want to play it in a GUI or a CLI,
 * we only plan on supporting hotseat, but would like it to be easy to add versus-computer or online multiplayer

-Seems like it's time to bust out the UML and start asking tough questions like
+Seems like it's time to bust out the UML.
-* (some class hierarchy problems)

 We just _can't_ mess up our class hierarchy now, or it's going to be so much pain later!

 ## Analysis paralysis